klausman/golop/README.md

 Go is that it the binary can simply be copied to machines of a compatible architecture (and libc), since it is statically linked.

+## Known Bugs

+Golop does not cope well with multiple instances of `emerge` currently running, or with several having started around the same time and all but one having terminated.
+Doing this right would require a change to the Portage log format.
+Future versions of Golop may implement the same heuristics as `genlop` does.

+There are currently no tests.

 ## Building

 ```